sirn-se/websocket-php/docs/Migrate_3_4.md

 * MiddlewareHandler
 * All middlewares

-He following methods (when applicable) are removed;
+The following methods (when applicable) are removed;
 * `setLogger()`
 * `getTimeout()`
 * `setTimeout()`